WHAT QUESTIONS SHOULD I ASK MY CONSULTANT?

-Below are a number of questions, some of which may be worth asking, so you can plan your reconstruction:
+Below are a number of questions, some of which may be worth asking, so you can plan your breast reconstruction:

 - Am I a good candidate for breast reconstruction?